RedPitaya/Documentation/logic.rst

 Acquire
 -------

-This is the same block used in the osciloscope.
+This is the same block used in the oscilloscope.
 It packs the input stream into packets with a known trigger position.
-Should support at leaset the next functionality.
+Should support at least the next functionality.

 1. sending the stream continuously (continuous mode)